kareemmagdy546/Planning-Poker/README.md

 # Planning Poker

 A real-time planning poker application for sprint planning and story estimation.
+Built with Express.js and Socket.io for seamless team collaboration.

 ## Features